 The Reserve Bank of New Zealand is New Zealand’s central bank.
 We promote a sound and dynamic monetary and financial system.
-We work towards our vision by
+We work towards our purpose, vision and values by

 The Reserve Bank of New Zealand is New Zealand's central bank.
 It was established in 1934, and although not a government department, has been wholly owned by the government of New Zealand since 1936.
 Like most central banks, the Reserve Bank is primarily a policy organisation, and has three main purposes.